 • 2023: TAG Gallery Made in the USA: Freedom of Expression Group Exhibition, Los Angeles, CA: "Assisted Journey"

-• 2023: Chateau Gallery The Narrative Group Exhibition, Louisville, KY: “Babylon”
+• 2023: Chateau Gallery The Narrative Exhibition, Louisville, KY: “Babylon”

 • 2022: LACP Undercurrents Group Exhibition, Inner City Arts, Los Angeles, CA: “Self-Preservation”